Analyzing Uncertainty Quantification in Statistical and Deep Learning Models for Probabilistic Electricity Price Forecasting: A Revision of Concepts for Forecasting and Uncertainty Quantification

 \subsection{Statistical Approaches}

 The standard approach to statistical interval forecasting is to assume an underlying distribution and obtain the interval by extracting the corresponding quantiles.
 The simplest way to model a distribution is the naive model.
-It uses the previous day's price to forecast prices for Tuesday through Friday, and it uses prices from the same day of the previous week to predict prices for Monday, Saturday, and Sunday.
-To estimate price distributions, we apply historical simulation, relying on the widely used Gaussian distribution.
+The model naively uses a previous days price as mean forecast.
+To estimate price distributions, historical simulation may be applied, relying on the widely used Gaussian distribution.
 This involves fitting distribution parameters to the forecast errors from a selected dataset.
 We refer to these models as Naive-HS$_{train}$ and Naive-HS$_{val}$, depending on whether the training or validation set was used.

-With regard to the distribution's volatility parameters, there are more complex approaches, such as the already mentioned generalized autoregressive conditional heteroskedasticity (GARCH) model, which proposes using an autoregressive model for volatility.
-Other distributions might be used as well.
-Authors such as Berrisch and Ziel \cite{berrisch2022distributional} or Pappert and Arsova \cite{pappert2023forecasting}, for example, suggest using Copulas, which are a generalized distribution approach.
+With regard to the distribution's volatility parameters, there are more complex approaches, such as the generalized autoregressive conditional heteroskedasticity (GARCH) model (see \cite{bollerslev1986generalized}), which models the volatility parametrically, using an autoregressive model for it.
+Other parametric approaches such as copulas, see e.g. \cite{pappert2023forecasting}, might be used as well but are beyond the scope of this paper.
+The uncertainty may also be captured by ensemble methods or conformal prediction.

-Here, we consider two competitive benchmark models for probabilistic forecasting, namely the LEAR-QRA model by \cite{lago2021forecasting}, Sect.~4.2 (see also \cite{marcjasz2023distributional}, Sect.~4.3.2), and the LEAR-GARCH model.
-Here, LEAR stands for LASSO-estimated autoregressive, and QRA for quantile regression averaging.
+We consider three statistical models for probabilistic forecasting, namely the LEAR-QRA model by \cite{Lago2021ForecastingBenchmark}, Sect.~4.2 (see also \cite{Marcjasz2023DistributionalForecasting}, Sect.~4.3.2), the LEAR model with GARCH residuals, LEAR-GARCH, and the LEAR model with conformal prediction, LEAR-CP.
+LEAR stands for LASSO-estimated autoregressive, and QRA for quantile regression averaging.
 In the following, both benchmark models are briefly described.
 We start by introducing the LEAR model for mean forecasting, which is the aspect both models share.
 Afterwards, the distributional modeling of the two approaches is described.

-The LEAR model, originally introduced by \cite{uniejewski2016automated}, assumes an autoregressive model with external regressors for each product individually and then estimates the coefficients using a LASSO penalty \cite{tibshirani1996regression}.
+The LEAR model, originally introduced by \cite{uniejewski2016automated}, assumes an autoregressive model with external regressors for each product individually and then estimates the coefficients using a LASSO penalty (see \cite{tibshirani1996regression} for the LASSO penalty).
 For each product, the model may be written as